-Here are a few reminders of what you might want to prepare for your new puppy:
+Here are a few reminders of what you

 Life’s Abundance Small/medium Puppy Food for our mini or medium puppies and Life’s Abundance Large Breed Puppy food for our standards, this is what your puppy has been eating.
 It is much easier on your puppy to continue to feed the same food.
 We prefer this food, the treats and the Wellness supplements for our dogs because Life’s Abundance has never had a recall, uses all natural, high quality ingredients and only natural preservatives.
 Good nutrition is so important for our dogs and we feel like we are doing the best we can with Life’s Abundance.
 You can order your puppy’s food through this link and it will be delivered to your door in 2-3 days.

 Crate Training Tips

 Be sure not to put anything in the bottom of the crate, such as a towel or even paper, as this is counter-intuitive for potty training.
 The main goal of the crate is to provide a small space for the dog to learn to “hold their potty” until they can go outside.
 Absorbent material in a crate seems like a good place to go potty, so leave the hard plastic floor until they are nine months to a year old, no matter what your heart tells you, this is best for your new puppy for now.
-Be sure to give your puppy a small food treat every time they go into their crate to give positive reinforcement that their crate is a comforting place.
+Be sure to give your puppy a small food treat every time they go into their crate to give positive reinforcement that their crate is a comforting place

 More shopping to prepare for your puppy.

-- A GREAT vet!
+A GREAT vet!
 Your puppy will need a series of shots until they are sixteen weeks old and they should not be exposed to other dogs or areas where other dogs might have gone potty until they’ve had all of their shots.
 Your puppy should also start heart-worm prevention at 10 weeks old.
 We only recommend flea and tick prevention if your dog gets fleas and ticks.
 These things are similar to pesticides and it’s best to minimize exposure unless you need to fight fleas or ticks.
-Keeping flea and tick treatment at your house in case you see something is wise, but only use it as neccessary for the health of your dog.
+Keeping flea and tick treatment at your house in case you see something is wise, but only use it as necessary for the health of your dog.
 Texas Labradoodles puppies have been treated preventatively for worms and are free of parasites.
 Be sure to discuss these issues and options with your vet.

 Caution with your new best friend.

-- Please do not allow your puppy to be in any public places until he has had all of his shots.
-Diseases like Parvo and distemper, which can be deadly, can remain in soil for years.
+Viruses like Distemper and Parvo can be deadly and can remain in soil for years.
 Do not allow your puppy to go potty on the side of the road on the way home, go to “puppy” training classes (until after 4 months old), go to dog parks, or pet stores, including Petsmart and Petco.
 All of these places can be a place that a puppy could get germs from dogs you don’t know and therefore these places are not safe until after all of your puppy’s shots have been given at 4 months old.

-Socialization is key!
+Socialization is important!

-- Do socialize your puppy with dogs and people you know (make sure all dogs are vaccinated and not puppies) AS MUCH AS POSSIBLE.
+Do socialize your puppy with dogs and people you know (make sure all dogs are vaccinated and not puppies) AS MUCH AS POSSIBLE.
 Having as many visitors as possible, short car rides, maybe even holding your puppy as you go through Home Depot (pet stores and dog parks are not good for this until all shots are given).
 The critical socialization period for puppies is 4-16 weeks old.
 The following 8 months, up to a year old, are VERY IMPORTANT.
 We begin socializing the puppies at 3 days old with the Bio Sensor program the military uses for early stimulation.
 Socialization is a key focus for us, but you continuing safe socialization as soon as you get them is very important to a well-behaved dog.